 - Side effects with supplemental calcium include constipation and gas.

 I am having trouble sleeping at night.
-Since Doctor visits and prescription medications can be quite costly, are there any over-the-counter medications used for sleep that I could try first?
+Since Doctor visits and prescription medications can be quite costly, do you have any suggestions?

 - Always consult with your Doctor or Pharmacist before starting any over-the-counter medication because no medicine is without risk.
 Besides benefits, medicines may cause side effects or allergic reactions, and they may be affected by interactions with foods and drinks.

 - Write down any problems that you have with the medicine so you can discuss them with your doctor or pharmacist.

 - Contact the doctor or pharmacist if new or unexpected symptoms or other problems appear.